Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

 \begin{proof} It is clear that for part (2) we can find $(\lambda_i)_i$ satisfying the condition (ii) of part (1) recursively.
-The implication (i) $\Rightarrow$ (ii) of part (1) is easily seen.
-We prove that (ii) $\Rightarrow$ (i).
-Let $ (\lam_i)_i$ be as in (ii).
+The implications (i) $\Rightarrow$ (ii) and (i) $\Rightarrow$ (iii) of part (1) are easily seen.
+We prove the implications (ii) $\Rightarrow$ (i) and (iii) $\Rightarrow$ (i).
+Let $ (\lam_i)_i$ be as in either (ii) or (iii).
 Let